-IDENTIFY THE SAFEST PLACE IN YOUR HOME:During a hurricane, stay away from heavy furniture, appliances, large panes of glass, shelves holding heavy objects, and masonry veneer (such as the fireplace).
+If you decide to shelter-in-place during a hurricane, avoid heavy furniture, appliances, large panes of glass, shelves, and masonry veneer (such as the fireplace).
 These items tend to fall or break and can injure you.
-Know the danger spots, (windows, mirrors, hanging objects, fireplaces and tall furniture).
+Identify danger spots such as windows, mirrors, hanging objects, fireplaces, and tall furniture).

-Know your open and safe areas that are way from buildings, trees, telephone and electrical lines, overpasses, or elevated expressways.
-Know the location of the shutoff valves for water, gas, and electricity.
-Learn how to operate the valves.
+Identify each exit from your house.
+Discover exits that would only be available to you in an emergency.
+Recognize open areas around your house free from buildings, trees, telephone and electrical lines, overpasses, or elevated expressways.
+Understand how to shut-off your home's water, gas and electricity.
 If you are not sure, contact your utility company.

 A Hurricane Preparedness Plan is worthless if family members are not familiar with it.
 Practice each part of your plan with the entire family until everyone is clear on their responsibilities.